pollfish/docs/ios.md

 *   **Debug/Developer mode** is used to show to the developer how Pollfish will be shown through an app (useful during development and testing - always returns a survey).
 *   **Release mode** is the mode to be used for a released app in AppStore (start receiving paid surveys).

-| **Note:** Be careful to set andDebuggable parameter to false prior releasing to AppStore!
+| **Note:** Be careful to set releaseMode parameter to true prior releasing to AppStore!
 <br/>
 <span style="text-decoration: underline">Objective-C:</span>
 ```